-But a little later in the same year (upon May 11th, 1913) the pure soul of Miss Ridgeway suddenly passed away out of this world, and one day about a fortnight afterwards, one of her neighbours brought her Bahá'i books to Mr. & Mrs. Hall, saying that, unfortunately, their address had but just been discovered or they would have received earlier information regarding the death of Miss Ridgeway-"Would they care to have her books?"
-Thus her books and her string of beads came to the friends without their asking for them-while Mr. Craven and Mr. Hall were sitting in the front room of 1, Norton Street, Higher Broughton, conversing about the Cause.
+But a little later in the same year (upon May 11th, 1913) the pure soul of Miss Ridgeway suddenly passed away out of this world, and one day about a fortnight Bahá'í books to Mr & Mrs Hall, saying that, unfortunately, their address had but just been discovered or they would have received earlier information regarding the death of Miss Ridgeway-"Would they care to have her books?"
+Thus her books and her string of beads came to the friends without their asking for them-while Mr Craven and Mr Hall were sitting in the front room of 1 Norton Street, Higher Broughton, conversing about the Cause.
 The first and best amongst the friends was gone-or was she nearer still?

-About five months after the death of that pure-hearted one, Miss Ridgeway, a beautiful Tablet came to Mr. Hall, reaching him on October 6th, 1913, and saying-
+About five months after the death of that pure-hearted one, Miss Ridgeway, a beautiful Tablet came to Mr Hall, reaching him on October 6th, 1913, and saying:

-"O honourable person!
+O honourable person!